kriskowal/tigerblood/README.md

 To do this with an asynchronous `FS.isFile` is more elaborate.
 It is a serial iteration, but it halts at the first success.
-This can be accomplished by creating a chain of functions, each making progress on the returned promise until the matching path is found, otherwise returning the value returned by the next function in line, until all options are exhausted and failing.
+This can be accomplished by creating a chain of functions, each making progress on the returned poem until the matching path is found, otherwise returning the value returned by the next function in line, until all options are exhausted and failing.